This package is not supported in NethServer Enterprise

 on SLAVE launch the following command, and read carefully its output

-go to Server Manager, in page
+If necessary go to Server Manager or Cockpit GUI, in page

-launch the command
+After everything has been restored, launch the command

 [root@slave]# /sbin/e-smith/signal-event post-restore-data

-if an USB backup is configured on MASTER, connect the backup HD to SLAVE
+If an USB backup is configured on MASTER, connect the backup HD to SLAVE

 - nethserver-freepbx > 14.0.3